Chart Color Schemes

 The level of general health in Bellbird Park is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Nationally, the average is 55.3%.
-Mental health issues and asthma are the most common medical conditions, affecting 9.6% and 8.7% of residents respectively.
-About 71.1% report being completely free from medical ailments, compared to Greater Brisbane's 72.4%.
-The area has a population of 10.5% aged 65 and over (1,022 people), requiring more attention than the broader population.
+Nationally, the average private health cover is 55.3%.
+Mental health issues and asthma are the most common medical conditions, affecting 9.6 and 8.7% of residents respectively.
+71.1% of residents report no medical ailments, compared to Greater Brisbane's 72.4%.
+The area has 9.6% (1,022 people) aged 65 and over.

 Frequently Asked Questions - Health